-A follow-up study found that reduced sleep affected women with fibromyalgia more than women with RA.
-They felt more daytime sleepiness and needed a longer recovery time.
+A 2015 study found that reduced sleep affected women with fibromyalgia more than it affected women with RA.
+Women with fibromyalgia reported feeling more daytime sleepiness and needed a longer recovery time.

 Depression and anxiety

-With RA, your symptoms will flare up, or come and go, periodically.
+With RA, symptoms will often flare up periodically.
 Common RA symptoms include:

 Distinct symptoms of fibromyalgia

-These points are located in symmetrical pairs on:
+These points are located in symmetrical pairs in the following areas: